 Transposable element characterization

 Similar to previous reports [28], repetitive DNAs contribute roughly half of the total genome sequence for all species in subgenus Houzingenia, from an average of 39.4% in G. harknessii to 46.9% in G. armourianum.
 Like most flowering plants, a vast majority of this sequence is due to the prevalence of class II gypsy elements, which comprise 29.2 - 34.3% of the total genome size for any Houzingenia species (Figure 3).
 Multi-dimensional TE profile visualization using both log transformed and percent-genome size standardized counts showed considerable overlap among species, and even among subsections (Figure 4).
 Multivariate t-distribution confidence ellipses (as implemented in ggplot2) are drawn for each subsection, all of which overlap with at least one other subsection.
 Even those subsections where insufficient sampling precludes the generation of a confidence ellipse (i.e., Selera and Integrifolia), the plotted data points are contained within the occupied space of another subsection (Figure 4).
-Selera, for example, is contained within the confidence ellipse for both all other subsections, as is Integrifolia.
+Selera, for example, is contained within the confidence ellipse for all other subsections, as is Integrifolia.
 Likewise, few repetitive elements (14 elements at p<0.5, 13 gypsy and 1 undefined) differ significantly in copy number among Houzingenia species.
 This apparent overlap in repetitive element profiles is also suggested by the relative amounts of each transposable element category among subsections (Figure 3).

 To compare the overlap among subsections, we performed a Procrustes ANOVA with complex linear models, as implemented in the R package [geomorph] [42].
 For this analysis, we compared each subsection using all representatives of that subsection as indicators of variance.
 Few comparisons showed statistically significant differences, with the patterns of repetitive abundance differing only between Austroamericana and Caducibracteata and between Integrifolia and Selera (p<0.05).